ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 ISO-FOR-COUNTRY
     specifies that the terminal will be placed in ISO mode. country
     specifies the name of the ISO translation table to be used.
-Refer to the “SET-COUNTRY-CODE”, page 56 for a list of valid country names.
+Refer to the “SET-COUNTRY-CODE” <#_V456UG_56 for a list of valid country names.
 If country is not specified, the value of the COUNTRY parameter in the VIRTCT is used.

 By default, VIRTEL expects query parameters in the URL to be encoded in the same character set as the last page sent to the user.
 For the first URL of a session, where no page has yet been sent to the user, VIRTEL assumes the ISO encoding for the default country.
 The SET$ ENCODING instruction allows a scenario to override this default.